 Email providers (such as Gmail, Outlook, YahooMail, etc..) have very strict rules when it comes to the type of content that can be embedded inside an email.
-This is hugely because of security concerns.
-As we all know, there are loads of fraudulent emails out there, through which senders try to phish for sensitive information.
-They may have any malicious reason to trick the reader of the email into giving away information such as their bank account number, their personal details, or their passwords.
+This is because of security concerns.
+As we all know, there are a lot of fraudulent emails out there, through which senders try to phish for sensitive information.
+They may have any malicious reason to trick the reader of the email into giving away information such as their bank account number, passwords, or other personal information.

-Now imagine if you logged in to your Gmail account, and saw an email from your online bank with a two text-boxes where you could enter your user name and password, and a login button.
-Maybe there would be a headline saying: “You have received 10 000 dollars, please login to accept the payment”.
-Hmmmm….
-Well, you’re smart, so you’d not trust that email.
+Now imagine if you logged in to your Gmail account, and saw an email from your online bank with two text boxes where you could enter your user name and password, and a login button.
+Maybe there would be a headline saying: “You have received $1,000 dollars, please log in to accept the payment”.
+Hmmm… Well, you’re smart, so you’d not trust that email.
 But believe it or not, there are many people who would give away their sensitive information easily, and fall victim to such phishing attempts.
-In this case, it would be Gmail’s fault which allowed having interactive web-elements such as text boxes, within the content of an email.
+In this case, it would be Gmail’s fault that allowed having interactive web elements such as text boxes within the content of an email.

-This is exactly why email providers won’t allow you to have any interactive elements inside emails, except one thing.
-The only interactive thing you can have within the content of an email is links!
-Well, links can be dangerous too; but without them, emails would be completely worthless.
-So Email providers have decided that for us, it’s much easier be more secure by scanning text and links inside an email to find suspicious attempts, than scanning complex interactive elements such as login forms and such.
+This is exactly why email providers won’t allow you to have any interactive elements inside emails, except for one thing: links!
+Well, links can be dangerous too, but without them, emails would be completely worthless.
+So Email providers have decided that for us, it’s much easier to be more secure by scanning text and links inside an email to find suspicious attempts, than scanning complex interactive elements such as login forms and such.

 In SurveyLegend, each one of your questionnaires has a unique link, which you can send out to people to collect responses.
-When the link is opened by a respondent, they type their answers or they select choices; and all these is recorded by our system, to generate the graphs in the analytics page, or give you the raw data.
+When the link is opened by a respondent, they type their answers or select choices; and all these are recorded by our system to generate the graphs in the analytics page, or to give you the raw data.

-But what if I told you, you could add some custom identifier to the survey link itself, which would also be recorded by our system when the link is opened by a respondent?
-This is the very “External ID” which I was talking about.
-You can read much more about Using External IDs in survey links here, but in short, External ID is a little piece of text wich is added to the end of your survey link.
-When the link is opened, whatever that little piece of text is will alos be recorded along with the provided responses.
+But what if you could add some custom identifier to the survey link itself, which would also be recorded by SurveyLegend’s system when the link is opened by a respondent?
+This is the very “External ID” which we discussed.
+You can read much more about Using External IDs in survey links here, but in short, External ID is a little piece of text which is added to the end of your survey link.
+When the link is opened, whatever that little piece of text is will also be recorded along with the provided responses.
 Think about it as a way of tagging the respondent in advance, before they even start answering.

-Because we only can use links in emails, it means we only can embed single-selection question types inside the email invitations.
-Single-selection question types are the ones that allow respondents to select only 1 choice out of all presented choices; such as NPS, Opinion scale, Single selection, Rating (stars, thumbs, emojis), Sliders, Picture selection.
+Because it’s only possible to use links in emails, we only can embed single-selection question types inside email invitations.
+Single-selection question types are the ones that allow respondents to select only one choice out of all presented choices, such as NPS, Opinion scale, Single selection, Rating (stars, thumbs, emojis), Sliders, Picture selection.

-So, what we need to do is making a copy of any of these question types which we want to use, inside the invitation email.
-Then we should link each one of the choices to our main survey, but for each choice, we need to have a custom ID, which will help us specify which choice is clicked by each reader.
+So, what we need to do is make a copy of any of these question types which we want to use inside the invitation email.
+Then we should link each one of the choices to the main survey, but for each choice, there needs to be a custom ID, which will help specify which choice is clicked by each reader.

 Step 2: Choose the most important question